-- and a New Mexico sense of place (lavender is a fairly regional product).
+- A New Mexico sense of place (lavender is a fairly regional product).

-Once I distilled the lists of the customer’s needs, business’s goals, and client’s wants, I had my primary aims for the site’s design.
-A few of those were to:
+Once I distilled the lists of the customer’s needs, business’s goals, and client’s wants, I had my primary aims for the site’s design:

 - Portray “natural” and “healing” (two big things the target audience wants when shopping at Frolicking Deer), and to reflect New Mexico and the Southwest.

 - Appeal to the main target audience (older women and college-age people) with the straight-forward simplicity, photography, color and texture palettes, and typography combinations.

 - Convey trustworthiness and credibility to boost online sales and customer loyalty.

 Instead of all menu items being under the ambiguous hamburger icon (3 horizontal lines stacked), the most-used navigation items are easily accessed from 60px, icon & label, touch points.

 Tap More for a slide out menu of all navigation choices.
 The slide out menu includes the primary and secondary nav. items (pulled from the main navigation menu on desktop), and the tertiary nav. items (pulled from the top navigation row on desktop), plus the search field.

 Many usability testing results from the web industry reveal the various weaknesses of using a hamburger icon as the sole way to access the site’s navigation (deep.design/the-hamburger-menu).
 A preferred solution is to use tabs (as shown here) and any additional nav. menu items can be accessed via a More link.